AdelHasan/adelhasan/README.md

 I'm a software engineer from Houston and a graduate of General Assembly's Software Engineering Immersive Program, where I learned full-stack web development, focused primarily on JavaScript libraries for building and styling responsive front ends, and non-relational backends built with Mongoose.

 As a software engineer in the early stages of my career I certainly intend to continue to sharpen the skills I have learned while continuing to expand my skillset into new languages, frameworks and libraries.
-I'm actively job seeking for development roles, and if you'd like to connect or collaborate reach out via the links above!
+I'm actively job seeking for development roles, and if you're interested in connecting or collaborating reach out via the links above!
 <hr/>

 ### Tech Stack